-As an E-Commerce entrepreneur, it can be a daunting task to figure out best practices for financing your business.
+As an E-Commerce entrepreneur, it can be a daunting task to figure out best practices and financing options for your business.
 Not only do you need a budget to stock up on inventory, but you also need funding to grow your business with tactics like marketing and launching new product lines.
 While E-Commerce businesses need stock upfront, suppliers often have varying payment dates as compared to shopping platforms.
 This can create a gap between the day you pay your suppliers, and the day your sales cash arrives.
 Small online sellers do have options for financing to bridge the gap.
-Here are some of the options to push your business forward.
+Here are some of the financing options for e-commerce businesses.

 These loans are generally ideal for larger amounts of borrowing.
 Consider contacting your bank regarding a loan if you need cash to set up your business, or make big investments.
 Interest rates can be high and banks can be scared to lend to e-commerce businesses because their working capital often looks artificially low (due to long supply chains and long payment terms).

-Peer to peer lending is an exciting new form of loan.
+Peer-to-peer lending is an exciting new form of a loan.
 It can take the form of platforms, who conglomerate lots of investors’ money and lend it out like a bank.
 This type of lending can also take the form of small direct loans.
 While this is an exciting new space in finance, new spaces come with risks.
-Peer to peer platforms are not yet fully established.
+Peer-to-peer platforms are not yet fully established.
 You run the risk of your chosen lender going under, or being illegitimate.
-Also, the bigger peer to peer lenders work very much like banks with the same requirements and similar interest rates.
+Also, the bigger peer-to-peer lenders work very much like banks with the same requirements and similar interest rates.

 As a business owner, you probably already have one of these.
 Credit cards offer quick access to cash and a large line of credit.
 This finance option may come in handy for bridging the gap between payments.
 However, it’s important that you have the means to pay the sum back to your card.
 Interest rates are high, and they can get out of hand if not managed correctly.
 It is also worth noting that many suppliers do not accept credit card payments.
 Contact your suppliers to discuss their terms.